m1sta/schemafree/README.md

 1. `npm install schemafree`
 2. `let db = require('schemafree')()`
 3. Review `sample.js` for a quick demo and to check everything is working
+4. If you want to play with it in the Node REPL then `await-outside` might make things easier.

 ## Api